solid-contrib/solid-tutorial-angular/chapter1.md

 The set up of a an [AngularJS](https://angularjs.org/) app is out of scope for this book.
 But there are many [tutorials](https://docs.angularjs.org/misc/started) online that show you how to get started.
 The code is also available for download in the footnotes.

 First, we will look at how to use decentralized login using JavaScript.
+Using [WebID](http://webid.info/) it is possible to login using an HTTP URI that denotes you, and that can also be dereferenced to find out more about you.
+In this app, we will simply get the URI of the user and display it on screen.
 The **login** code is below:

 ```javascript
     $http({